intelops/policyhub/genval/modules/cuemod-k8s:v1.30/README.md

 # Genval workspace for managing Kubernertes configuration files

-This directory structure contains a bare bone workspace for users to generate and validate Kubernetes manifesdts.
+This directory structure serves as a foundational workspace for generating and validating Kubernetes manifests.

 ```shell
 .